revaturelabs/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

   `Throwable fillInStackTrace ()`- Fills in the execution stack trace.

-  `Throwable getCause ()` - Returns the cause of this throwable or null if the cause is nonexistent or unknown.
+  `Throwable getCause ()` - Returns the cause of this throwable or null if the cause is non-existent or unknown.

   `String getLocalizedMessage ()` - Creates a localized description of this throwable.